DataScientest-Studio/jan25_bds_rakuten2/README.md

 bash install.sh
 ```

-This script will:

-Install all Python dependencies listed in requirements.txt

-Install torch and torchvision with the appropriate CUDA version for your environment (CUDA 12.6)

 If you're working in an environment without GPU or CUDA, you may adjust the installation accordingly inside install.sh.